 But that was the extent of it that morning.

-He struggled with making an angry face, he said he couldn’t.
-[Not sure what his intention was.]
+Henry struggled with making an angry face and he said he couldn’t.

 George did pop by to check out what big brother was up to.